blairrrrwho/professional-readme-generator/Develop/notes.md

   - [Questions](#questions) -->
   ^ toc list

-- got the table of contents to not display a section if it is left blank OTHER THAN
+- got the table of contents to not display a section if it is left blank OTHER THAN these (but have none options)
         - license, technologies
-        - the questions section will be left out in the toc, but still displays itself with empty data if left blank _ ^ fix that too

 - re-source files so that everything is in the develop folder except for the actual readme
 - questions to add: